 The fabric is produced especially for us based on our requirements and experience.
 Since the fabric is a loosely woven, 100% cotton fabric, your food can breathe, but is still protected from drying out.

-Just as our fabric, our jojoba oil is certified organic.
+Just as our fabric and resin, our jojoba oil is certified organic.
 Despite its name, jojoba oil is not actually an oil, but a wax with many great properties.